-The guaranteed loan is just one of two types of loans offered through the USDA.
-The other one is a direct loan for very low income households.
+The other USDA mortgage is a direct loan for very low-income households.
 They are made directly from the government and can be subsidized to as low as 1 percent interest rate.

 However, the guaranteed loan is not subsidized and does not require a Congressional appropriation every year, says Joaquin Tremols, director of the USDA Rural Housing Service’s Single Family Housing Guaranteed Program in Washington, D.C.
 And recipients can still get a good interest rate.